Nick Bolkus: Minister for Immigration and Ethnic Affairs 1993–96

-In 1993 Bolkus was appointed Minister for Immigration and Ethnic Affairs and Minister Assisting the Prime Minister for Multicultural Affairs.
+In 1993, Bolkus was appointed Minister for Immigration and Ethnic Affairs and Minister Assisting the Prime Minister for Multicultural Affairs.
 He held these portfolios until the 1996 election.
-In these positions, Bolkus drove a reform agenda which aimed at making both the Department's and Government's immigration, refugee and multicultural policies more relevant to Australia's social, economic and humanitarian needs.
-Most importantly, he drove a major restructure of the Department.
+In these positions, Bolkus tried making both the Department's and Government's immigration, refugee and multicultural policies more relevant to Australia's social, economic and humanitarian needs.

-Reforms were implemented in Australia's economic migration infrastructure.

-The achievements of this 3-year period include a restructure of both the Department and policy, including:
+Bolkus tried restructured both the department and policy, including: